uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 ## Overview
 In this session we are going to learn how to import live, external data (in JSON format) in Unity and extract  some data from the imported JSON.

-Then in the next worksheet we will use the data to add objects and information to an AR scene.
+Then in the next worksheet we will use the data to add objects and information to an AR scene (preview above)..

 Most of this worksheet will involve working with C# scripts and the Unity3D console.
 We are going to use the NASA data for Near Earth Objects that we looked at previously https://api.nasa.gov/.

 We are also going to use an external C# code library for Unity called [SimpleJSON](https://github.com/Bunny83/SimpleJSON) to help us.

-Eventually we will include this in an AR app (preview above).

 ## Setup: Fork and clone the AR template
 To get started you should make a new Unity project by forking and cloning Tom's [AR template](https://github.com/uwetom/AR-Template) on GitHub.